Cryptocurrency market maker B2C2 makes senior hire to lead U.S. expansion

-NEW YORK, March 21 (Reuters) - UK-headquartered cryptocurrency market maker B2C2 has hired financial markets veteran Rob Catalanello to lead the company’s expansion in the United States, it said on Thursday.
+NEW YORK (Reuters) - UK-headquartered cryptocurrency market maker B2C2 has hired financial markets veteran Rob Catalanello to lead the company’s expansion in the United States, it said on Thursday.

 Catalanello, who has been appointed chief executive of B2C2 USA, is joining the company after more than two decades on Wall Street where he held senior roles at firms including Credit Agricole and Merrill Lynch.